awsdocs/aws-glue-developer-guide/doc_source/custom-classifier.md

 |    |    |-- note: string
 |    |    |-- name: string
 ```
-However, to create a schema using just the "id" object, create a custom JSON classifier and specify the JSON path as `$.id`\.
-Then the schema is based on only the "id" field:
+However, to create a schema using just the "`id`" object, create a custom JSON classifier and specify the JSON path as `$.id`\.
+Then the schema is based on only the "`id`" field:

 ```
 root
 |-- record: string
 ```
-The first few lines of data extracted with this schema looks like this:
+The first few lines of data extracted with this schema look like this:

 ```
 {"record": "ocd-division/country:us/state:ak"}